Theodore Levin U.S. Courthouse

 Detroit, MI 48226-2700

-- ATM – first floor near the Fort St. entrance.
+- ATM – first floor near the Fort St. entrance

-- Vending – fifth floor.
+- Vending – fifth floor

-History and Architectural Features Construction began on the Detroit Federal Building & U.S. Courthouse in April 1932 and was completed in March 1934.
-The lobby has a central walkway and domed ceiling with original intricate hand painting.
+Construction began on the originally named Detroit Federal Building and U.S. Courthouse in April 1932 and was completed in March 1934.
+This Neo-Classical Revival building with Modernistic traits includes an intricately hand-painted lobby walkway and domed ceiling.
 All halls have marble floors, and all public restrooms are wheelchair accessible.

-There are 24 courtrooms, six of which are historic.
-One, known as the "Million Dollar Courtroom" due to its original cost in the 1890s, was painstakingly disassembled when the original courthouse was demolished and then reassembled in the current building, where it is still in use today.
+There are 24 courtrooms, six of which are historic, including the Million Dollar Courtroom [nongovernment site].
+Originally constructed for $1 million in the 1890s, this courtroom was painstakingly disassembled when the original courthouse was demolished and later reassembled in the current building, where it is still in use today.